thedonutfactory/go-tfhe/README.md

 ## Show me the Code

 The following snippet is a simple fully homomorphic 8-bit integer circuit.
 As you can see, fully homomorphic encryption constructs and evaluates boolean circuits, just as traditional computing environments do.
 This allows developers to produce FHE programs using [boolean logic gates](https://en.wikipedia.org/wiki/Logic_gate).

+1. To create a fully homomorphic addition circuit with go, start by creating a new module:

+`go mod init example.com/fhe-add` (this package should be changed to whatever your package structure is)

+2. Import `go-tfhe` library:

+`go get github.com/thedonutfactory/go-tfhe`

+3. Create `main.go` and add the following code:

 ```golang
 package main